 Haith's recognise that Domesticated Parakeets may have their own small differences in dietary preferences due to the differences in their origin and size, but in general their nutritional requirements are all very similar

 Traditionally, parrots have been fed almost entirely on Sunflower Seeds and although many pet birds have survived for generations on just that they are no different to any other birds and require variety to ensure that they stay in good health and thrive.

 Singing Canaries are judged on their song, not their appearance; yet they are not unattractive and do not lack the qualities of breeding apportioned to the Type Canaries.

 The Type Canaries (or as they are known in mainland Europe, the Posture Canaries) are those domesticated canaries whose ancestors are the Wild Canaries (Serinus canaria) originating from the Canary Islands and Madeira.

 Zebra Finches originate from Australia and a few of the more eastern Indonesian islands.
 Domesticated forms include several colour variations as well as crested and yellow-billed varieties.

 Our philosophy is simple: Healthy diet, Healthy bird.
 However, what exactly is a 'healthy diet?'
-At Haith's, a healthy diet is first and foremost about sourcing high-quality seeds and foods but it's essential each raw material and blend goes through strict quality control and that means putting it through our award-winning super-clean seed cleaning process.
-We do this because dusty seed can damage a bird's respiratory system.
+At Haith's, a healthy diet is first and foremost about sourcing high-quality birdseed for Cage & Aviary Birds but it's essential each raw material and blend goes through strict quality control and that means putting it through our award-winning super-clean seed cleaning process.
+We do this because dusty seeds can damage a bird's respiratory system.

 Over the years, we've worked closely with expert bird-keepers to refine our range and ensure we stay ahead of developments in aviculture diets.
 Our A to Z is a gentle reminder that we're wholly responsible for the welfare of our cage and aviary birds and the least they should expect fro us is to be fed a diet that's healthy and clean.